The Petition Challenge Process

 - Is on the form issued by the Board of Elections.

 All petitions, including those preliminarily determined to be insufficient, are posted for a 10-day challenge period.
-Candidates whose petitions are not challenged within that period are certified for the ballot.
+Assuming that the other qualifications are satisfied (including overcoming a preliminary determination of petition insufficiency), candidates whose petitions are not timely challenged will be certified for the ballot.

 Challenges to nominating petitions must: